Select, Extract and Generate: Neural Keyphrase Generation with Layer-wise Coverage Attention: SEG-Net for Keyphrase Generation

 Our proposed model, SEG-Net jointly learns to extract and generate present and absent keyphrases from the salient sentences in a target document.
 The key advantage of SEG-Net is the maximal utilization of the information from the input text in order to generate a set of keyphrases that summarize all the key points in the target document.
 SEG-Net consists of a \emph{sentence-selector} and an \emph{extractor-generator}.
 The sentence-selector identifies the salient sentences from the target document (Task \ref{def:def1}) that are fed to the extractor-generator to predict both the present and absent keyphrases (Task \ref{def:def2}, \ref{def:def3}).
-The sentence-selector consists of an embedding layer, stacked Transformer encoder layers, and a classifier.
-The extractor-generator comprises an embedding layer, Transformer, an extractor, a copy attention layer, and a softmax layer.
-We briefly describe them in this section.
+We detail them in this section.

-\subsubsection{Embedding Layer}
+\subsection{Embedding Layer}

 The embedding layer maps each word in an input sequence to a low-dimensional vector space.
-We train four embedding matrix, $W_e, W_{pos}, W_{posi},$ and $W_{seg}$ that converts a word, its part-of-speech tag, absolute position, and segment id into vector representations of size $d_{model}$.
-The segment id of a word indicates the index of its pertaining sentence in a document.
-In addition, we obtain a character-level embedding for each word\footnote{We do not depict the character-level embeddings in Figure \ref{fig:reader} for simplicity.} using Convolutional Neural Networks (CNN) \cite{kim2014convolutional}.
-To learn a fixed-length vector representation of a word, we add the five embedding vectors element-wise.
+We train three embedding matrices, $W_e, W_{pos},$ and $W_{seg}$ that convert a word, its absolute position, and segment index into vector representations of size $d_{model}$.
+The segment index of a word indicates the index of the sentence that it belongs to.
+In addition, we obtain a character-level embedding for each word using Convolutional Neural Networks (CNN) \cite{kim-2014-convolutional}.
+To learn a fixed-length vector representation of a word, we add the four embedding vectors element-wise.
 To form the vector representations of the keyphrase tokens, we only use their word and character-level embeddings.

-\subsubsection{Sentence-Selector}
+\subsection{Sentence-Selector}